open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## Step 7 - Nation Planet

 Follow the directions under the [Nation Planet tab](vi-nation.md).

+* **Summary of Step 7:**
+    * In this step you learn about syncing your planet community with nation and also more on how to manage and checking the status of your syncs.

 ## Step 8 - Create Issues and Pull Requests